chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales navbar hover](static/images/kitchen-tales-navbar-hover.webp)

-- By using CSS's hover effect, the user know's what tab they are clicking on as it underlines the title.
+- Utilizing *CSS's* hover effect, the user know's what tab they are clicking on as it underlines the title.

 ![Kichen Tales navbar authorized user](static/images/kitchen-tales-navbar-auth-user.webp)

 - A logged-in user can see their own dropdown-menu options by clicking on their name with the user icon.
-This menu gives the option for a user to add a new recipe, see there own created recipes, their favourite starred recipes and an option to logout of their account.
+This menu gives the option for a user to add a new recipe, see there created recipes, their favourite starred recipes, and an option to log out of their account.

 *[As a User, I can search for the desirable recipe by keyword so that I can find a specific recipe fast](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/15)*